-The ITU's Market Information and Statistics (STAT) Unit collects its Telecommunication/ICT data directly from governments by means of an annual questionnaire that is sent to the government agency in charge of telecommunications/ICT

-There is data for Uganda in the UN MDG data base, but no country specific information on how these data are obtained.
+The ITU's Market Information and Statistics (STAT) Unit collects its Telecommunication/ICT data directly form governments by means of an annual questionnaire that is sent to the government agency in charge of telecommunications/ICT.
+There is data for Zambia in the UN MDG data base.